Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

     <li> The data arise from a stochastic stationary process. </li>
     <li> The variation of the surface is the same in each direction (also known as isotropic).  </li>
     <li> The semivariogram consists of a mathematical model with clearly defined user parameters. </li>
-    <li> The same variograms is applied over the entire study area. </li>
+    <li> The same semivariogram is applied over the entire study area. </li>
     </ol> <br>

-<p> The differences between kriging and the idw model are visualized in the illustration below (Figure 10).  </p>
+<p> The differences between kriging and the idw model are visualized in the illustration below (Figure 10).
+Note that kriging uses the distance between each point to create a weighted value, whereas the IDW searches for a certain number of points and assigns a value of one for included values and zero for excluded values.  </p> <br>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/j2TlB49.png" alt="IDWvKriging" style="width:100%;max-width:625px">
 <figcaption> Figure 10.
 Kriging vs IDW Interpolation Models (Posts, 2018)   </figcaption>
 </figure> <br>

-<p> The parameters below were used to model the semivariogram for kriging interpolation.  </p> <br>
+<p> The parameters below were used to model the semivariogram for kriging interpolation.
+This set of parameters was chosen from a set of 30 different kriging models, as it best matched the underlying dataset and produced the most balanced set of cross validation statistics.  </p> <br>

 <table class="tablecenter"> <caption> Table 2.
 Ordinary Kriging Parameters </caption>
 <thead>